Credit: Sarah Nelson

 Viet Nam – new uses for rhino horn

 There has been a recent surge in demand for rhino horn in Viet Nam.
 A survey, carried out by TRAFFIC in 2013, identified that the motivation for consumers buying rhino horn is the emotional benefit rather than medicinal, as it reaffirms their social status among their peers.
 Image and status are important to these consumers, as they tend to be highly educated and successful people who have a powerful social network and no affinity to wildlife.
 Rhino horns are sometimes bought for the sole purpose of being gifted to others; to family members, business colleagues or people in positions of authority.

 TRAFFIC identified three main consumer groups.
 You can read their report here.

-The International trade in rhino horn is banned under CITES (Convention on International Trade in Endangered Species of Fauna and Flora).
-In South Africa particularly, there is a call to legalise the trade in rhino horn.
+The international trade in rhino horn has been banned under CITES (Convention on International Trade in Endangered Species of Fauna and Flora) since 1977.
+In South Africa it is possible to trade rhino horn domestically (within the country), after a legal battle to overturn the ban took place in 2017.
+There are wider calls from within the country to legalise the international trade in rhino horn.